Connecticut River Academy

-The Connecticut River Academy (CTRA) is a magnet high school for grades 9 – 12, located in East Hartford, Hartford County, Connecticut.
+The Connecticut River Academy (CTRA) is a magnet high school for grades 9 – 12, located in East Hartford, Hartford County, Connecticut, United States.

 It is co-located with Goodwin University, a small 4-year college which moved to the site in 2005.
 Connecticut River Academy opened in 2010 and graduated its first 4-year class in 2014.
 CTRA's Sustainability Theme provides hands-on learning in Environmental Studies and Advanced Manufacturing.
 CTRA's Early College Model offers college and career experiences, including the opportunity to earn tuition-free college credits.
 The academy is accredited by New England Association of Schools and Colleges (NEASC).